 The Early Settlers Hut - Delegate

-This historic building is of unique local significance and has associations going back to the earliest establishment of European settlement in the colony.
+Situated one kilometre south-west of the township of Delegate on the Bonang Highway, the Early Settlers Hut is not only of unique local significance, but has associations going back to the earliest establishment of European settlement in the colony.

 The building is of the type erected by squatters in the mid-1840s when they were first given some form of permanent occupancy and this hut undoubtedly dates from this period.